whitstir/startup/README.md

 [My Notes](notes.md)

-A brief description of the application here. blah blah blah, i'm not sure what is supposed to go here haha
+A brief description of the application here. blah blah blah, i'm not sure what is supposed to go here haha.
+YAY